 - Has the authority or ability, directly or indirectly, to nominate or remove a director who has a majority of voting rights at a board meeting, or

 - Is a company member who, by an agreement with another company member, controls a majority of the voting rights in the business.

 WHO HAS ACCESS TO THE INFORMATION RELATED TO BENEFICIAL OWNERSHIP IN MALAYSIA?

 It is recommended that information on beneficial ownership in the registry of beneficial owners be made available exclusively to:

-- The beneficial owner whose name is in the registry of beneficial owners;
+- A beneficial owner whose name is in the registry of beneficial owners.

 - Company Limited by shares (Sdn Bhd)

 - Foreign Company